freakmaxi/kertish-dfs/head-node/README.md

 # Kertish DFS Head Node

-Head node is responsible to handle file system client and dfs using manager node and data nodes.
+Head node is responsible to handle file system manipulation requests.
 Default bind endpoint port is `:4000`

-Head node keep the metadata of files/folders in mongo db and metadata stability is supported with Redis dss.
+Head node keep the metadata of files/folders in mongo db and metadata stability is supported with Locking-Center

 Should be started with parameters that are set as environment variables